-On Wednesday, the 1st of December, a group of 7 Pakistani people was caught by two police officers in a forest close to D1 road, Croatia.
-The respondent, 28 years old, recounts that the group had left Bihać, BiH the day before, at evening-time on the 30th of November, and that they had reached the top of a mountain south-westward from Bihac around midnight.
+On Wednesday, 1st of December, a group of 7 people from Pakistan was caught by two police officers in a forest close to D1 road, Croatia.
+The respondent who is 28 years old, recounts that the group had left Bihać, BiH the day before, at evening-time on the 30th of November, and that they had reached the top of a mountain south-west from Bihac at around midnight.

 After spending the night in that spot, the group started their journey again along a path in the forest, moving towards highway D1.
 They walked for what the respondent felt were 4 hours, approaching the Croatian state road.
 They wanted to reach road E71 which they planned to walk by.

 The respondent recalled the path being harsh and covered in snow, making it even more challenging for the group to walk on it.
 In fact, he remembered that it took a lot of time to walk just a few kilometres because of the cold and the snow.
 But while they were walking in the forest, they did not realize they were leaving deep footsteps in the snow and that the group was visible from afar because there were no leaves in the woods during wintertime.
 The respondent affirms that they were just 300 meters away from the state road when two police officers appeared behind them and stopped the group.

 He also remembers that they heard three gunshots before the officers reached them.
 He describes the two officers wearing blue uniforms, with dark blue jackets and pants.
 Both officers had pistols and were holding tree branches.
 The officers started to beat the members of the group with those branches.
 The respondent was hit on the back of his leg, but he remembers an group member, who was behind him, being beaten very badly in several parts of his body.
 The respondent claimed that one other person was kicked very badly and probably broke one or two ribs while falling downhill.